Sport in Cardiff: Baseball

 Cardiff is one of the centres of British baseball and hosts the annual Wales vs England international game every other year, usually at Roath Park, although the 2008 game – marking the centenary of the fixture between the two countries – was held in Llanrumney.
 Wales won the encounter again, having not lost to England, home or away, since 1995.

 Welsh Baseball Union (WBU) – formed 1892 – the governing body of men's British baseball in Wales, is based in Heath, Cardiff.

 Welsh Ladies Baseball Union (WLBU), the governing body of women's British baseball in Wales, is based in Grangetown, Cardiff.
 It was formed in 2006 when the WLBU decided to break away from the men's WBU.

 Basketball

-The Cardiff Celts basketball team (formed 1964) compete in the English Basketball League, Division 1.
-The Celts play their home games at the Sport Wales National Centre.
+The Cardiff City basketball team compete in the English Basketball League, Division 2.
+They play their home games at the Cardiff City Housevof Sport.

 Basketball Wales (Pêl-fasged Cymru), the sole controller and the governing body of all aspects of the game of basketball in Wales, is based at the Sport Wales National Centre, Sophia Gardens.
 It is responsible for the management of the Welsh National Basketball League, the national teams and for the organisation of all national and international basketball competitions held in Wales.